Gowri369271/C_DSA_interactive_suite/CONTRIBUTING.md

 - All user input must go through input validation functions in `src/utils` — no raw `scanf`,`fgets`
 - Format your code using `.clang-format` before submitting — run `make fmt`.
 Note that formatting checks are enforced at the CI level.
 Not running `make fmt` will cause the CI to fail
 - When adding a new module, respect the existing code conventions and ask straight away if you dont understand anything
 - Compile cleanly under `-Wall -Wextra -Werror -std=c11` so even warning are treated as errors.
-It helps to avoid accumulation of dead code.
+It helps to avoid accumulation of dead or potentially harmful code.

 ---